telerik/ajax-docs/controls/imageeditor/functionality/saving-large-images.md

 ## Configure the Maximum Allowed JSON Length for the Whole Application

-You will also need to make sure that the corresponding properties for the whole application also are configured to allow requests with bigger size (e.g. [maxRequestLength](https://msdn.microsoft.com/en-us/library/system.web.configuration.httpruntimesection.maxrequestlength%28v=vs.110%29.aspx) and [maxJsonLength](https://msdn.microsoft.com/en-us/library/vstudio/bb513882%28v=vs.100%29.aspx)):
+You will also need to make sure that the corresponding properties for the whole application also are configured to allow requests with bigger than the default length (e.g. [maxRequestLength](https://msdn.microsoft.com/en-us/library/system.web.configuration.httpruntimesection.maxrequestlength%28v=vs.110%29.aspx) and [maxJsonLength](https://msdn.microsoft.com/en-us/library/vstudio/bb513882%28v=vs.100%29.aspx)):

 ````ASP.NET
 <configuration>